okoala/awesome-stars/README.md

 - [mathquill](https://github.com/mathquill/mathquill) - Easily type math in your webapp
 - [btapp](https://github.com/bittorrenttorque/btapp) - Btapp.js is a backbone library that provides easy access to Torque/BitTorrent/uTorrent clients.
 - [phonegap](https://github.com/sintaxi/phonegap) - access core functions on Android, iPhone and Blackberry using JavaScript
+- [autoprefixer](https://github.com/postcss/autoprefixer) - Parse CSS and add vendor prefixes to rules by Can I Use
 - [rainyday.js](https://github.com/maroslaw/rainyday.js) - Simulating raindrops falling on a window
 - [csv-converter](https://github.com/kinlane/csv-converter) - This is a utility for converting csv files.
 - [togetherjs](https://github.com/mozilla/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.